eclipse-rdf4j/rdf4j/site/content/documentation/getting-started/index.md

             ex:city "Madrid" ;
             ex:country "Spain" .

-If you compare this with the output of link:code-example-06-output[writing to RDF/XML], you will notice that the Turtle syntax format is a lot more compact, and also easier to read for a human.
+If you compare this with the output of writing to RDF/XML, you will notice that the Turtle syntax format is a lot more compact, and also easier to read for a human.
 Let's quickly go through it:

 On the first line, a namespaces prefix is defined.
 It is one we recognize: the `ex` namespace that we added to our RDF model earlier.
 Turtle syntax supports using prefixed names to make the format more compact, and easier to read.